-The court case highlighted on page 5 ("Timely Filing of Objections and Appeals") illustrates the consequences that ensued for one taxpayer who neglected to heed CRA deadlines.
+The court case highlighted in Figure 3 illustrates the consequences that ensued for one taxpayer who neglected to heed CRA deadlines.
 Since failing to act in a timely manner can mean the assessment of additional taxes or a loss of the ability to object to or appeal CRA decisions, it's important to make sure you act promptly when dealing with the CRA.